-- Rural and urban classification is Urban. - Good access to supermarkets. - Less than 50% of LSOA populations have access to greenspace. - Distance to nearest food outlet within 1200m.
+- Rural and urban classification is Village and Town & Fringe. - Evidence for low access to supermarkets (014B), driven by greater distance to nearest supermarket. - Less than 50% of LSOA populations have access to greenspace. - Distance to nearest food outlet greater than 1200m (014A).